 As well as for talking about future plans, we also use the going to future form to make predictions based on current evidence, for example, it’s going to fall over, he’s going to win, she’s going to have a baby, etc.

-In this activity, students practise predicting future event using going to + verb based on the evidence they see in some mystic runes.
+In this telling the future activity, students practise predicting future event using going to + verb based on the evidence they see in some mystic runes.

-Print and cut up some fortune-telling runes (clipart icons do the trick).
+Print and cut up some fortune-telling runes (ok, it’s clip-art).
 You will need at least thirty symbols per pair of students, so there’s a bit of scissor work involved.